 8.3.12 Must not describe or represent Amway as being only one of many suppliers of goods and services to IBOs and clients;

 8.3.13 Must not make any warranty, representation or guarantee on behalf of or in the name of Amway or in relation to Amway Products or Amway- distributed products or services other than those written guarantees; and

 8.3.14 Must not engage in any conduct or make any statement or representation or use any trade name, association name, business name or company name (in each case, whether registered or not) or other description or do any other act, matter or thing which is likely to lead any other IBO, Client or any other person into believing that Amway is other than the principal of the IBO or that the IBO is other than an independent contractor to retail Amway Products and Amway-distributed products or services and to solicit applications for appointment as IBOs contracted to Amway.

 8.3.15 Must not use any broadcast communication methods including mass mailings, telemarketing, national or international advertising, radio, television, facsimile services, computer communication networks including the Internet, or any other means by which personal contact with a Prospect is not present.
 Advertising is allowed in a limited context as described in the Digital Communication Standards.

 8.4 Truthful Explanation: Without limiting the generality or specificity of an IBO’s obligations under Rule 4 and 8.3 or elsewhere in these Rules, during any formal or informal presentation or explanation of the Amway Business Opportunity, an IBO:

 8.4.1 Will truthfully and honestly present the business with full transparency and candour;

 8.4.2 Will conduct the presentation in accordance with the requirements of the Amway Sales and Marketing Plan;

-8.4.3 Will point out the features of the Amway business and the IBO contractor relationship;
+8.4.3 Will point out the features of the Amway Business Opportunity and the IBO contractor relationship;